1930 Alabama Crimson Tide football team: Florida

 In the first game ever played at Florida Field, Alabama defeated the Gators on their homecoming 20–0.
 After a scoreless first quarter, Alabama scored their first points on a 21-yard John Campbell touchdown run for a 6–0 lead.
 Alabama scored 14 fourth quarter points to seal the victory.
 Campbell and John Tucker each scored a touchdown on short runs to make the final score 20–0.
-The victory improved Alabama's all-time record against Florida to 4–3.

 The starting lineup was: Elmore (left end), Godfree (left tackle), Sanford (left guard), Sharpe (center), Howard (right guard), Clement (right tackle), Dothero (right end), Miller (quarterback), Long (left halfback), McWright (right halfback), and Tucker (fullback).